SamuelOsibamowo/Doogle-Maps/README.md

 ## Overview
 ### Description
 - This app is essentially a lost dog tracker, that uses googles mapping system.
 This app is centered for pet owners or lovers of animals.
 The app allows the user to post pictures of missing/stray pets in their community.
 The picture that they post uses their location to add a marker on the map within the app.
 This marker contains a picture of the animal, along with the location and any other information the user wants to add.
-- I would also love to implement a type of blog that allows for users to post notices of their pets going missing.
-Something kind of like twitter, with the main focus just allowing others within the community to be aware and on the lookout for that person’s pet.

 ### App Evaluation
 - **Category:** Navigation